aptos-labs/petra-vault/apps/indexer/README.md

 # Petra Vault Indexer

-Petra Vault uses the No-Code Indexing (NCI) service from [Aptos Build](https://build.aptoslabs.com) to index multisig transactions and enable ownership discovery.
+Petra Vault uses the No-Code Indexing (NCI) service from [Geomi](https://geomi.dev/) to index multisig transactions and enable ownership discovery.
 This service provides real-time indexing of on-chain data for both mainnet and testnet environments.

 ## Table of Contents